The Log Cabin Quilting Block

 After you complete your block, you can lay them out many ways, and they all the designs have names.
 The picture at the top of the page is a quilt I made from one of Eleanor Burns "Quilt in a Day" designs.
 She has added her own personality to the pattern with sashing strips and stars.

 The log cabin quilt square is built around a center square.
-Traditionally this has been a red square.
+Traditionally this has been a black square.
 You can choose to add the logs, which are rectangles around the square, either clockwise or counter clockwise.

 The center square can also vary in size.
 You can find patterns that tell you what dimensions to cut each rectangle, but that is not necessary.